GingerCam/Radio-VNC/README.md

 It uses GQRX to control the SDR and hostapd and dnsmasq for the access point

 # Requirements
-Any Raspberry Pi (The later ones are preferable, as SDR's use a bit of CPU)
+Any Raspberry Pi (The later ones are strongly recommended, as SDR's use a bit of CPU)

 A USB SDR